US STOCKS-Wall St falls further, bearish signals mount

 Technology led the day's fall.
 Shares of eBay dropped 5.9 percent to $52.82, a day after the e-commerce company posted results and gave a disappointing earnings forecast for the second quarter.
 The S&P technology sector index shed 1.4 percent.

-Apple shares extended their slide from Wednesday, when the stock broke below $400 on an intraday basis for the first time since December 2011.
+Apple shares extended their slide from Wednesday, when the stock broke below $400 for the first time since December 2011.
 The stock tumbled 2.7 percent to $392.05 on Thursday.

 The CBOE Volatility Index, Wall Street's fear index, gained 6.4 percent to 17.56.
 The VIX is up roughly 46 percent for the week so far.
 It still remains well below its recent highs, but the gains could signal a change in the market trend.